CHANDMX20/CHANDMX20/README.md

 ### 🔬 What I'm into

 - Generative models (GANs, VAEs, etc.) for *biological* data
+- Computational approaches for reducing animal use in drug development
 - Toxicology, Genomics, Microbiome
-- ML for biomedical and clinical data
+- ML for biomedical and clinical data, statistical models
-- Statistical models

 ---